Olivier-Boudeville/Ceylan-WOOPER/doc/wooper-2.0.rst

 Once the user-specified actions have been processed by the destructor (ex: releasing a resource, unsubscribing from a registry, deleting other instances, closing properly a file, etc.), it is expected to return an updated state, which will be given to the destructors of the instance superclasses.

-..
-WOOPER will automatically export and make use of any user-defined destructor, otherwise the de

 WOOPER will automatically make use of any user-defined destructor, otherwise the default one will be used, doing nothing (i.e. returning the exact same state that it was given).

+Note also that, as always, there is a single destructor associated to a given class.

+As constructors, destructors may not be exported, as WOOPER will automatically take care of that if necessary.